MTLY-1610/REST-API/README.md

 # REST-API

-Simple rest api prrf of concept using all crud functions.
+Simple rest api proof of concept using all crud functions.

 # USING